Congratulations on Your Retirement!

 Months of Contributions

 You need 60 months of contributions to qualify for a Lifetime Monthly Benefit.
-If you have fewer than 60 months, you may still qualify by:
+If you did not attain 60 months of contributions, you may still qualify by:

-- Converting eligible leave or Lump Sum Transfers (if applicable)
+• Converting eligible leave or Lump Sum Transfers

-Without 60 months, benefits are limited to the total amount contributed on your behalf.
+Without 60 months, benefits are limited to the total amount contributed.

 Your Age

 Full monthly benefits begin at age 53.
-If you retire earlier and elect to begin receiving benefits, the amount is actuarially reduced.
-You can also choose to defer receiving benefits until 53.
+If you retire earlier and start benefits, the amount is reduced.
+You can also choose to defer until 53 or later, at which point your benefits will be recalculated.
+You must be entitled to regular or disability pension benefits to receive monthly MERP benefits.

-If your Local has bargained for a Lump Sum Transfer (e.g., sick leave, vacation, or other eligible payout) to MERP, you have the option to:
+If your Local bargained for a Lump Sum Transfer (e.g., sick leave, vacation or other eligible payout) to MERP, you have the option to:

-- Direct these funds to an Individual Account (IA).
-If you previously had an eligible Lump Sum Transfer, you may already have an IA established.
-Upon separation, the full balance of your IA is available for reimbursement of eligible expenses.
+1. Direct these funds to an Individual Account (IA).
+If you’ve previously had an eligible Lump Sum Transfer, you may already have an IA established.
+Upon separation, the full balance in your IA is available for reimbursement of eligible expenses, with no monthly limit.

-- Convert some or all of your Lump Sum Transfer – including all or a portion of your existing IA balance – into Active Service Units (ASU).
+2. Convert some or all of your Lump Sum Transfer – including all or a portion of the balance of your existing IA balance – into Active Service Units (ASU).
 This will increase your Lifetime Monthly Benefit.
 If you have fewer than 60 months of contributions at separation, converting your transfer to ASU may also help you qualify for a Lifetime Monthly Benefit.
-If applicable, this is reflected within your enclosed benefits quotes.
+If applicable, this is reflected within your enclosed benefit quotes.

 COBRA Contributions